directus/docs/content/tutorials/7.workflows/tag-images-with-clarifai-and-directus-automate.md

 id: 73b10a4d-0da8-48c7-9753-4a3addd2c5ff
 slug: tag-images-with-clarifai-and-directus-automate
 title: Tag Images with Clarifai and Directus Automate
 authors:
   - name: Kevin Lewis
     title: Director, Developer Experience
+description: Learn how to integrate Clarifai's image recognition APIs with Directus Automate.
 ---
 [Clarifai](https://clarifai.com) allow you to train and use machine learning models via APIs.
 In this tutorial, you will use Clarfai's image recognition model with Directus Automate to automatically tag new image files in your project.

 ## Before You Start